Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Experiments

 \subsection{Comparison with State-of-the-Arts}

-\textbf{Results in seen domains.} We compare our proposed method with advanced lifelong learning methods for classification and recognition~\cite{li2017learning,tung2019similarity,zhao2021continual,wu2019large,zhao2020maintaining,rebuffi2017icarl,hou2019learning} and those specially designed for LReID~\cite{pu2021lifelong,wu2021generalising,yu2023lifelong,ge2022lifelong}.
-Results of training Orders 1 and 2 are shown in Tabs.~\ref{tab:compare_SOTA} and~\ref{tab:compare_SOTA2}, respectively.
-Results of comparison methods for LReID are reproduced in the same experimental environment according to their released code.
+\textbf{Results on seen domains.} We compare our proposed method with advanced lifelong learning methods for classification and recognition~\cite{li2017learning,tung2019similarity,zhao2021continual,wu2019large,zhao2020maintaining,rebuffi2017icarl,hou2019learning}, and those specially designed for LReID~\cite{pu2021lifelong,wu2021generalising,yu2023lifelong,ge2022lifelong}.
+The results of training Orders 1 and 2 are shown in Tabs.~\ref{tab:compare_SOTA} and~\ref{tab:compare_SOTA2}, respectively.
+Comparison methods for LReID are reproduced in the same experimental environment according to their released code and training settings.
 Fine-Tune denotes fine-tuning on different datasets sequentially.
 Joint-Train denotes combining all datasets for joint training.
 As shown in Tab.~\ref{tab:compare_SOTA}, due to the discrepancies across domains, although rehearsal-based methods show great performance in the classification task~\cite{wu2019large,zhao2020maintaining}, it contributes to inferior performance gain when being applied to LReID.
 For the methods designed for LReID, AKA~\cite{pu2021lifelong} struggles to maintain a balance between forward knowledge learning and retention.
-Other advanced methods~\cite{ge2022lifelong,yu2023lifelong,wu2021generalising} find it effective to draw support from exemplars to promote performance following the knowledge distillation paradigm.
-Without relying on impractical exemplars, our proposed DASA outperforms them significantly.
-As shown in Fig.~\ref{fig:avg_seen_mAP_rank1}, DASA also achieves better average accuracies during the lifelong evolution process on the four datasets.
-The results demonstrate its effectiveness in adapting to the application domain and learning domain-specific knowledge.
-With the catastrophic forgetting problem being effectively avoided, it is effective and applicable in real-world LReID scenarios.
+Other advanced methods~\cite{ge2022lifelong,yu2023lifelong,wu2021generalising} draw support from exemplars following the knowledge distillation paradigm.
+Without relying on impractical exemplars, DASA still outperforms them significantly.

+The previously acquired knowledge will not be forgotten in our LReID paradigm.
+However, previous methods forget more and more with the increasing of subsequent domains.
+Previous studies~\cite{pu2021lifelong,ge2022lifelong} have discussed the forgetting phenomenon of the model on seen datasets.
+Since our LReID paradigm avoids forgetting, we compare the average accuracies at different training steps, which more comprehensively evaluates the capabilities in knowledge preservation and knowledge updating, both of which are essential for LReID.
+As shown in Fig.~\ref{fig:avg_seen_mAP_rank1}, DASA achieves better average accuracies during the lifelong evolution process on the four datasets.
+The results show its effectiveness in adapting to the application domains and acquiring knowledge.